 Practicing Self Care After Tough Customer Experiences

 That said, providing an exceptional level of customer service can be tiring, even at the best of times.
 After all, if you’re going “above and beyond” for every customer, you’re expending a lot of physical and mental energy!
 Considering this, part of following the 3 important qualities of customer service is being patient with yourself as well as your customers.
-Again, among your team members, no one can create happy customers if they’re not first happy and supported themself.
+Again, among your team members, no one can create happy customers if they’re not happy and supported first.
 That includes you, too!

 One company that’s added self-care resources in recent years is CHG Healthcare.
 Compared to many other companies, who provide their employees with “perks,” (think flexible work schedules, extra vacation, etc.) CHG is taking a much more reactive approach to supporting their employees.
 Because the healthcare industry is a frequently unpredictable environment, CHG’s solution focused on managing inevitable stress, offering employees free counseling starting in 2016.
 Since then, they’ve served more than 75 employees on a consistent basis.
 This not only allowed employees to care for themselves mentally.
 It also reduced the stigma around mental health in the CHG workplace.
 That way, when times were tough, staff could heal themselves before getting back to healing others.